amckemie/Inversions/README.md

 Inversions
 ==========

-Building a basic ranking app using mergsorts and inversions
+Building a basic ranking app using mergesorts and inversions